 This article provides an overview of Tashkent for those keen to explore the possibility of living and working in the city.
 The information presented is gathered from open sources and is not exhaustive or meant to supplement or substitute legal and professional advice.

 The ancient city of Tashkent is the country’s capital city and one of the largest in Central Asia.
 Located in the eastern part of Uzbekistan, Tashkent is architecturally and historically significant due to its transformation during and after the Soviet period.
 Tashkent was once an “important international transport junction”, as it was one of the main travel and trade hubs along the Silk Road.

-As of July 2019, the population of Tashkent was 2.54 million and its employment rate was the highest in the country.
+As of Jan 2021, the population of Tashkent was 2.68 million, accounting for 7.7 percent of the Uzbekistan’s total population.
+Tashkent also has the highest employment rate in the country.
 Tashkent is a cosmopolitan and multi-ethnic city, home to Uzbeks, Russians, Tajiks, Uyghurs and Kazakhs.

 Tashkent’s main industries comprise agricultural and textile machinery manufacturing, cotton textile production and food processing industries.
 The city also exports silk, cotton and other textiles to Eastern European countries.
 Other exports include oil, coal, copper, sulphur, rice and manufactured products such as televisions, automobiles and tractors.

 To attract foreign investment, Uzbekistan’s President Shavkat Mirziyoyev initiated a plan to re-design the centre of Tashkent to create a favourable business climate.
 The Tashkent City project is a mega property re-development that involves the construction of a series of shopping malls, parks, luxury apartments and business centres in the heart of the city.
 The project seeks to rebrand and transform Tashkent as an investor-friendly, modern and open international business centre.